Windmill-City/LearnOpenGL/Readme.md

 ---

-Before passing strings through OS-dependent APIs, we need to set the correct locale to ensure that the correct codepage and encoding method are used.
-The following code sets the active codepage to Unicode and the encoding method to `UTF-8`.
+Before using some locale dependent C APIs, we need to set correct locale to ensure correct codepage and encoding are used.

 ```c++
 setlocale(LC_ALL, ".UTF-8");
 ```

 Then the locale-dependent functions, such as `mbstowcs`; `wcstombs`, will return properly translated strings.
-The strings passed to the OS-dependent APIs will properly translated.
-(On Windows, these are the ANSI APIs.)

 Note: Remember to set the encoding for the compiler, for example, use `/utf8` for MSVC.